 As per the American Heart Association, alcohol consumption leads to higher triglyceride levels in your blood.
 Such a thing results in plaque buildup inside your arteries, leading to heart diseases or death!
 But, you might ask, how?

 To prove this point, a study taken out from the Current Opinion in Lipodily journal, drinking alcohol closely relates to fat ingestion.
 It is because alcohol consumption triggers your hypothalamus signal, which triggers binge eating.

-So cutting out alcohol means you’ll be binge eat less, and your heart will remain healthy for a long time.
+So cutting down alcohol means you'll be binge eat less, and your heart will remain healthy for a long time.

 While beer contains plant-based estrogens dampen fertility and virility, all types of alcoholic beverages, be it wine, gin, or whiskey, reduces a man's liver's ability to convert estrogens into androgens.

 If you've ever gone a few days without your favorite alcoholic beverage, you've likely noticed your clothes fit a little better.
 It is because when you quit drinking, you'll consume fewer empty calories( calories that contain no nutrients whatsoever).

 When this happens, your body can burn the 'other' calories you consume.